theKashey/react-imported-component/README.md

 ## React-snap
-`react-imported-component` is the only (even) theoretically compatible loader for [react-snap](https://github.com/stereobooster/react-snap).
+`react-imported-component` is compatible with [react-snap](https://github.com/stereobooster/react-snap) out of the box.
+Works even better with `react-prerendered-component`.

-## Webpack-external-import
+## Webpack-external-import (or native import)
-`react-imported-component` is the only (even) theoretically compatible loader for [webpack-external-import](https://github.com/ScriptedAlchemy/webpack-external-import).
+`react-imported-component` is compatible with [webpack-external-import](https://github.com/ScriptedAlchemy/webpack-external-import), as long as it executes `imports`, thus executes custom logic

 ## `useImported` and `Suspense`
-`useImported` is not supposed to be used with Suspense, while it could
+`useImported` is not supposed to be used with Suspense (by design), while it could
 ```js
 const MyComponent = () => {
   const {loading, error, loadable, imported} = useImported(() => import("..."));